Sedex Members Ethical Trade Audit (SMETA) is one of the most widely used ethical audit formats in the world.

 When we introduce this new process, we will run a one-off “clean-up” of open historical non-compliances on Sedex Advance.
 All open non-compliances that have been superseded by a new published periodic audit will automatically close and change into a new status of superseded.

 Going forward, when a new periodic audit is initiated on a site, all open non-compliances that date back to the full initial audit or last periodic will carry forward to the new periodic audit.
 You can read more information about the new process on our Non-compliance carry forward process FAQ.

 Frequently Asked Questions

-Sedex working groups have produced a series of documents which help you know what to expect from a SMETA audit, what systems and actions you can take to prepare for your audit, and how to address any non-compliances.
-Some of these are openly available, others are available only to Sedex members.
+There are a series of guidance documents to help you understand what to expect from a SMETA audit, actions you can take to prepare for your audit, and how to address any non-compliances (NCs).

 How do I feedback on SMETA?